scottvieira/Documentation/source/manual.md

 temporary testing purposes you may wish to change or remove this email address.
 The number of days in advance and other email addresses can be modified in the Alert Settings tab of the Admin page.

+CORAL by default will open modules in new windows.
+However, CORAL can be configured to open modules in the same window.

+In common/configuration.ini:

+[settings]
+open_new_windows = Y/N

 ### Additional CORAL Resources customization options

 #### Payment formatting